-You have now marketed yourself on paper with a well-developed resume, cover letter, and/or selection criteria, now back up your ‘paper-bound’ confidence and transfer it over in person to the job interview!
-One-on-one job interview coaching sessions will provide you with the necessary verbal and non-verbal communication techniques to effectively answer challenging job interview questions, and with the skills and confidence to approach the job interview process with a winning attitude.
+You have now marketed yourself solidly and competitively on paper via documents (resume, cover letter, selection criteria) and online profiles, now transfer your renewed confidence to the job interview!
+One-on-one job interview coaching sessions will provide you with the necessary verbal and non-verbal communication techniques to answer challenging job interview questions, and with the skills and confidence to approach the job interview process with a winning attitude.

-Prior to proceeding with a formal job interview coaching session, an informal session is conducted via phone at NO COST.
+Prior to proceeding with a formal job interview coaching session, an informal session (up to 10 minutes in duration) is conducted via phone at NO COST.
 This is an opportunity to discuss your concerns and fears, and the type of job interview questions that you struggle in answering; essentially, it is an opportunity to collaborate and decide on whether to take the next step (by way of a more formal interview coaching session) is needed.
 This will be entirely your choice as to whether you decide to take the next step – absolutely no obligation to proceed!

 Three important research-proven job interview rules to apply in all interviews: